Do acupuncture needles hurt?

 Acupuncture needles are extremely safe, because they are pre-sterilized, individually packaged, and disposable.
 Every well-trained, Board-Certified practitioner gets extensive training in anatomy so as to avoid accidentally inserting a needle in a place that can cause damage.
 This is part of the reason to choose a Registered Acupuncturist, for your safety.

 In summary, acupuncture is amongst the safest interventions in modern medicine with the frequency of occurrence of serious adverse events at 11 per 4,441,103 procedures.
 In order to maintain this profile of safety, acupuncture must be performed by qualified acupuncturists who have demonstrable knowledge of anatomy and physiology and clean needle technique, meeting the standards of training as detailed by the World Health Organization.
 Despite the reporting of rare adverse clinical events, acupuncture remains one of the safest contemporary treatments available (Evidence Based Acupuncture, 2019). https://www.evidencebasedacupuncture.org/safety/

-Registered Acupuncturists in Michigan have completed 1750-3000 hours or more of post-graduate training in Acupuncture, Chinese Medicine Theory, Anatomy, and biomedical clinical sciences.
-A Registered Acupuncturist has demonstrated a high level of clinical safety and competency within the Acupuncture profession.
-Just as you would choose a physician, chiropractor, nurse practitioner, or other health care provider who is licensed or registered with the State of Michigan, your acupuncturist should be Registered as well.
+Licensed Acupuncturists in Michigan have completed 1750-3000 hours or more of post-graduate training in Acupuncture, Chinese Medicine Theory, Anatomy, and biomedical clinical sciences and has passed a national board exam.
+A Licensed Acupuncturist has demonstrated a high level of clinical safety and competency within the Acupuncture profession.
+Just as you would choose a physician, chiropractor, nurse practitioner, or other health care provider who is licensed or registered with the State of Michigan, your acupuncturist should be Licensed as well.

 Practitioners using acupuncture without adequate training increase the risk to their patients of possible adverse effects and practitioners without skills in proper diagnosis may provide ineffective treatment.